MissMeriel/learning-to-drive-in-5-minutes/README.md

 # Learning to Drive Smoothly in Minutes

+**IMPORTANT: for an up-to-date version (using Stable-Baselines3 and PyTorch), please take a look at https://github.com/araffin/aae-train-donkeycar/releases/tag/live-twitch-2**

 Learning to drive smoothly in minutes, using a reinforcement learning algorithm -- Soft Actor-Critic (SAC) -- and a Variational AutoEncoder (VAE) in the Donkey Car simulator.